Whether its a picnic with friends or a meal in a restaurant, gluten free eating out is possible!

 On the other hand you may need to take more care with Chinese cuisine as many soy sauce's contain gluten, and this is used extensively.

 You may think that Italian establishments are out of bounds, but again you may be surprised.
-For example check out the Nebo Restaurant in Boston.

 Each time you try gluten free eating out in a restaurant you are helping to educate others about the condition, which in turn makes it easier for other celiac sufferers in the future.